ikoas/braindump/git.md

 ./t-800.txt
 ```

-Right after running `git init` the `.git` directory doesn't have any file inside, so you could consider your repository empty.
+Right after running `git init` the `.git` directory doesn't have any files inside, so you could consider your repository empty.
 If you then run `git status` you'll get a message about the current status of your repository.
-We'll get a message similar to following if we run `git status` in our example:
+We'll get a message similar to the following if we run `git status` in our example:

 ```
 On branch main